-Some of the links below are affiliate links meaning, should you make a purchase using those links, I may receive a small commission.
-With that being said, I value your trust in me & I only recommend products I actually use or would use.
+Some of the links below are affiliate links.
+Should you make a purchase using those links, I may receive a small commission.
+I value your trust in me & only recommend products I actually use or would use.

 We’ve all opened the fridge door and had to ask “what is that smell!”
 Unfortunately, that terrible smell is released into the air each time the fridge is opened which is no bueno.

 As a rule of thumb, anything more than 10 days old needs to go straight into the trash can.
 Be sure to wash the shelves off with your favorite dish detergent or all-purpose cleaner.
 Use airtight containers with foods that “stink!”
 And please wash those bins out regularly.

 It’s a powerful odor absorber and ridiculously affordable.
 While most of us grew up seeing a box of baking soda in the fridge, it is great for cleaning and absorbing odors all over the house!
 I actually didn’t start using baking soda to deodorize until around 2016 – when my twins were born and I had a constant flow of poo diapers! *lol* I have not looked back since and use it as my go-to odor buster!

 Here are a few ways to use it.
 Pour some into the garbage disposal and let it sit overnight.
 Sprinkle a bit onto carpets prior to vacuuming to deodorize the room.
 Add baking soda to your washing machine when washing stinky laundry to give your detergent an odor-fighting boost!